Abbeville County Coroner Office

 Q. Can I donate my relative’s organs and tissue?

 A. South Carolina has a law that provides an opportunity for the next of kin to donate organs and tissues.
 Donation can dramatically improve, even save the lives of others.
 We are glad to assist you by contacting the appropriate agency for you so they can explain to you all options and benefits of donating.
-If you prefer, you may call the American Red Cross at 1-800-922-5986.
+If you prefer, you may call the Sharing Hope of SC at 1 (800) 462 0755.
+Operators are available 24 hours a day.